 How do I send my purchase as a gift to another address?

-To send your purchase as a gift, at checkout first please fill out YOUR email address plus the name and shipping address of the recipient.
+Otherwise to send your purchase as a gift, at checkout first please fill out YOUR email address plus the name and shipping address of the recipient.

 Click next, to take you to the payment method page where you will see a ticked box “my billing and shipping address are the same” please untick the box and add your name and billing address.